Glossary

 -

-The body responsible for governing a charitable institution – that is, making sure it is run effectively and properly and is meeting its overall purposes as set out in its governing document.
-The governing body may be called a board, management committee, council, executive committee, board of trustees, board of governors or something else.
+The body responsible for making sure a charitable institution is run effectively and meets the purposes set out in its governing document.
+Names used for governing bodies include board, management committee, council, trustees and governors.

 -